brunommst/brunommst.github.io/index.md

 		<h2 class="titulo-bloco hidden">About me</h2>
 	</header>
 	<main>
-		<p>A multidisciplinary designer working across design and technology, combining curiosity and ingenuity to create digital products and experiences.
-Firm believer that design should be equal parts form and function.</p>
+		<p>A multidisciplinary designer <b>working across design and technology</b>, combining curiosity and ingenuity to create digital products and experiences. <i>Firm believer</i> that design should be equal parts form and function.</p>
 	</main>
 </section>